alexayers/teenytinytwodee/README.md

 ### Credit

 I ported the Javascript ray caster from https://github.com/almushel/raycast-demo to Typescript and cleaned up the code to make it more reusable.
+Ported code is here: src/lib/rendering/rayCaster